training for life outside of the gym

 KSVFitness is a Strength & Conditioning gym where we train for an objective, we train for a measurable outcome in a way that focuses on the movement, not the muscle.
-Our training transfers to improved performance in all aspects of life from practical to tactical.

 why "strength training"?